COVID-19 (coronavirus) FAQs

 |Can I phone the ward that my relative/friend is on for an update?

-Yes, while you are unable to visit, you can call the ward.
 You can find the numbers for each ward here.
 Please call after 10am wherever possible.

-If you are asking about a patient/resident, you will be asked:
+If you are asking about a patient/resident, you will be asked

 Where a patient/resident is unable to give permission, our staff will refer to the usual adult representative.
 If they are able to give consent, staff will seek permission before giving you information about their condition or treatment.